taulfsime/shelly-rpc-ts/README.md

-# shelly-rpc-types
+# shelly-rpc-ts

-Type definitions for the Shelly RPC interface.
+Type definitions for the Shelly RPC interface and helper functions and classes.